syeda-f/ITAP-COSC-3411-Gamma/README.md

 # ITAP-COSC-3411-Gamma
 ## Integrated Command Line Python Calculator

 A menu-driven command-line calculator written in Python.
-This tool integrates basic arithmetic, trignometric functions, unit conversions, and number system conversions into a single, colour-coded interface with history tracking.
+This tool integrates basic arithmetic, trigonometric functions, unit conversions, and number system conversions into a single, colour-coded interface with history tracking.

 ## Features
-- **Arithmetic Operations**: Addition, subtraction, multipulication, division, modulus, exponentiation, and floor division.
+- **Arithmetic Operations**: Addition, subtraction, multiplication, division, modulus, exponentiation, and floor division.
-- **Trignometry**: Supports sin, cos, tan, cot, cosec, and sec.
+- **Trigonometry**: Supports sin, cos, tan, cot, cosec, and sec.
 Includes a toggle for **Degrees** and **Radians**
-- **Unit Conversion**: Convert between Temperature (Celcius/Fahrenheit), Length (km/miles, m/ft), and Weight (kg/lb)
+- **Unit Conversion**: Convert between Temperature (Celsius/Fahrenheit), Length (km/miles, m/ft), and Weight (kg/lb)
-- **Number Systems**: Convert between Deciman, Binary, and Octal
+- **Number Systems**: Convert between Decimal, Binary, and Octal
 - **Smart History & Memory**:
     Tracks the last 5 calculations
     Use the keyword `ans` to use the result of the previous calculation in a new equation